 These chords are built by playing the 3rd, 5th, 7th, and 9th of the chord you’re on, essentially replacing the root with the 9th of any chord you’re playing.
 When doing so, you’ll be able to use chords you know in a new context to form a rootless 9th chord sound on the guitar.

-For example, playing a m7 chord from the 3rd of a maj7 chord produces a 3 to 9 maj7 sound.
+For example, playing a minor 7 chord from the 3rd of a maj7 chord produces a 3 to 9 maj7 sound.

 As you work through these shapes, keep a record of which known chords fit over the underlying changes to produces various 3 to 9 sounds.
-This will allow you to apply 3 to 9 chords to any musical situation as you apply this concept to other keys, chords, and tunes in your playing.
+This will allow you to apply 3 to 9 chords to any musical situation as you apply this concept to other keys, chords, and tunes.

 Drop 2 Chords